nickelslol/OverFiltrr/README.md

   "{{extra}}": []
 }
 ```

+Notes:
+- If Overseerr adds support for custom headers in the webhook UI, prefer setting `X-Webhook-Token` as an actual HTTP header instead of embedding it in the body.

 Important: turn off user auto-approve in Overseerr if you want OverFiltrr to apply category and profile decisions before approval.